Review: The Family Suites at Disney’s All-Star Music Resort

 - Smaller families who could fit in a 4-person room, but are looking for a suite and its extra living space, yet are unwilling to pay for more expensive alternatives

 This review focuses on the first type, but towards the end I’ll compare All-Star Music Family Suites to alternatives for the second type of family as well.
-It’s based on my latest (June 2014) visit to the Music suites, but there are also some images from my 2012 visit.

 LOWER-PRICED OPTIONS FOR FAMILIES OF 5 OR 6 AT WALT DISNEY WORLD

 Families of 5 or 6 looking for lower prices in a Disney World resort have several options:

 - Two value resort standard rooms, ~260 square feet each for a total of ~520 sf, for $226-$322 per night,* sleeping up to 8 in 4 full beds